kirtimishraa/C/Notes_C.md

 Passing array as argument:
-Passing array means passing address because array is always an address, so in Function defination always interbally its pointer even we're passing formal argument as an array
+Passing array as an argument means passing address because array is always an address, so in Function defination always internally its pointer even we're passing formal argument as an array

 Ex:
 void main()
 {
-	inta[3] = {10, 20, 30};
+	int a[3] = {10, 20, 30};
 	fun(a);
 }
 In Defination we can write

 fun(int*p) or
 fun(int p[]) or
-fun(intp[3])  		#Any of them would be fine but internally it will be internal pointer
+fun(int p[3])  		#Any of them would be fine but internally it will be internal pointer

 - Reverse of integer